Stevenson Search Partners

 The information we may collect for all Candidates typically includes:

-• Financial information: to reimburse expenses incurred in connection with the Services or to comply with US Sunshine Act
+• Financial information: to reimburse expenses incurred in connection with the Services or to comply with the US Sunshine Act

 • Client and Candidate referrals